LeBron James: Personal life

-James invests heavily in his health, reportedly having spent $1.5 million a year to pay for personal chefs and athletic trainers, as well as physical therapies of recovery.
-He has a heavy exercise regimen and dietary habits that some consider atypical for a top athlete.
-Tristan Thompson has stated that James eats desserts with every meal, and Kyle Korver says James's fitness routine is unrivaled.
-James drinks wine every night, believing that it is good for his heart.
-In January 2009, doctors at the Cleveland Clinic discovered a growth in the right side of James's jaw.
-Biopsy results showed that James developed a benign jaw tumor, specifically in his parotid gland, which required a five-hour surgery to remove on June 2 after the end of the Cavaliers' run in the 2009 playoffs.
-During the COVID-19 pandemic, James received a COVID-19 vaccine.

-James's best friends in the NBA are Carmelo Anthony, Chris Paul, and former Heat teammate Dwyane Wade.
-The trio have been referred to as the "banana boat crew".
+James' best friends in the NBA are Carmelo Anthony, Chris Paul, and former Heat teammate Dwyane Wade.
+The four have been referred to as the "banana boat crew".
 During an excursion to the Bahamas, James rescued Anthony from the water when Anthony was carried away from the boat by the current.
 During an Instagram Live session, Anthony later recounted: "He saved my life".
 When asked about how much danger Anthony was in prior to the rescue, James responded: "I don't really know what to say, to be honest.
 I'm just happy he's still here, obviously."

+In September 2023, ESPN reported that a new set of client names from the Biogenesis scandal had been released; included was Ernest "Randy" Mims, a longtime friend and business manager of James, as well as David Alexander, a well-known trainer of prominent athletes who co-owned a cold-pressed juice and smoothie business with Savannah and also served as her personal trainer.
+The DEA determined that there "was never any indication that LeBron James did anything wrong."

+Health

+James invests heavily in his health, reportedly spending $1.5 million a year to pay for personal chefs, athletic trainers, and physical therapies for recovery.
+Kyle Korver has described James' fitness as being on "another level".
+However, James' routine is not perfectly clean; he drinks wine every night, believing it to be good for his heart, while Tristan Thompson has stated that James eats desserts with every meal.
+In a March 2025 interview, James denied spending that much on his health, claiming he did not know where that number came from.

+In January 2009, doctors at the Cleveland Clinic discovered a growth in the right side of James' jaw.
+Biopsy results showed that James developed a benign jaw tumor, specifically in his parotid gland, which required a five-hour surgery to remove on June 2 after the end of the Cavaliers' run in the 2009 playoffs.